sebastianortunio/R-Store-Sports-Analysis/README.md

 ---

-## 💡 Final Thoughts

-This project demonstrates practical SQL skills in:

-- Data cleaning and transformation
-- KPI calculation
-- Aggregation and trend analysis
-- Business interpretation of data

----

 Thanks a lot for checking out my project!
 **Connect with me on [LinkedIn](https://www.linkedin.com/in/sebastian-ortuno/) or check out my other projects!**